Ilusion9/teamflash-announcer-sm/README.md

 # Description
-Players will be announced when teammates flashes them.
-Admins can be informed as well.
+Players and admins can be informed about flashes made by teammates.

+# Alliedmods
+https://forums.alliedmods.net/showthread.php?p=2683230

+# Overrides
 Add "TeamFlashAnnouncer" override in admin_overrides.cfg, so only players with specific flag can be announced about who flashed them.

 Add "TeamFlashAnnouncerAdmin" override in admin_overrides.cfg to change the permissions for admins which can see who flashed whom.

-# Alliedmods
-https://forums.alliedmods.net/showthread.php?p=2683230

 # ConVars
 ```